 Stage 3 will give you the tools to theoretically, culturally, politically and socially contextualise your work.
 You will be supported to identify strategies for establishing a sustainable practice beyond the course and empowered to plan your own career trajectory within the cultural industries.

-There are only two units in this year, culminating in your dissertation and a series of end of year events.
+There are only two units in this year, culminating in your research paper and a series of end of year events.
 These events are developed by students with the support of your staff and can take place both within the university and external locations.

-The dissertation and end of year events are strategically placed next to each other to give you both the agency and resources to address relevant public and professional realms.
+The research paper and end of year events are strategically placed next to each other to give you both the agency and resources to address relevant public and professional realms.

 The working week